kwhitehead2/FinalProject17/README.md

 right they move on to the next question.
 If they get it wrong they loop back to the first stage first question.
 If the player keeps questions more than 8 times the game is over.
 If the players gets all 18 questions in a row correct they move onto the next stage.
 In this stage the player is fighting the opponent.
 The player and opponent start with 100 life.
 The player is asked whether they want to attack.
 If they attack the player life and opponent life go down by a random integer.
-If the player chooses not to attack the game ends and they lose.
+If the player chooses not to attack the game ends and they run and lose life.
 If the players life gets to 0 before the opponent the player loses.
 If the opponent's life gets to 0 first, the player wins.

 link to flowchart: